 His first book Triangulations: Narrative Strategies for Navigating Latino Identity, published with the University of Minnesota Press in 2011, explores how Latina/o authors in late twentieth-century America employ the coordinates of ideas of self in autobiographical texts to find their way to new, complex identities.
 His other publications have appeared or are forthcoming in the journals Symbolism, Latino Studies, CENTRO, The Journal of Transnational American Studies, and in the collections the Routledge Companion to Latina/o Literature (Routledge, 2012) and Erasing Public Memory: Race, Aesthetics and Cultural Amnesia in the Americas (Mercer, 2007).

-He is currently working on two book projects.
-The first is an edited collection that examines intersections between Latina/o literature and literary history and U.S. environmentalism.
-The second is a monograph that places a constellation of ideas around genre, 20th- and 21st-century experimental Latina/o novels, and environmental justice into conversation.
+He is currently working on a monograph that places a constellation of ideas around genre, 20th- and 21st-century experimental Latina/o novels, and environmental justice into conversation.